CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 There is also a limit on the number of jobs a given user can have running concurrently.
 The RepeatExplorer instance has this limit set at **5 jobs** at the moment.
 Again, please reach is if this is not sufficient for your needs.

 Maximum size of a single dataset is limited at 250 GB.

+### FTP Access

+RepeatExplorer's FTP server runs at `repeatexplorer-elixir.cerit-sc.cz` on `port 990` and uses the same Galaxy username and password as Galaxy itself.

+To learn how to connect to the server and import data to your history please follow the process described in the [docs](https://galaxyproject.org/ftp-upload/).

 ### Citing RepeatExplorer